Your boss isn't your friend & 4 other things to know before getting your 1st job

 It's Okay to Quit and 4 Other Important Things to Know Before Getting Your First Job

-Courtesy of Yahoo News, Legit.ng has has highlighted 5 important things to know before getting your first job.
+Courtesy of Yahoo News, Legit.ng has highlighted five important things to know before getting your first job.

 Pay attention: Join a community of CEOs, founders and decision-makers: subscribe for a free monthly business newsletter Digital Talks and succeed BIG!